What is a financial budget?

 Creating and sticking to a budget is a key life skill and an essential aspect of money management that can help you achieve your financial goals.

-Having a budget in place is a great way of ensuring that you don’t get into debt.
-Plus, by paying your bills on time you can build a healthy credit score and get access to better rates on personal loans or mortgages in the future.
+A budget helps ensure you don’t get into debt, and by paying your bills on time you can also build a healthy credit score and get access to better rates on personal loans or mortgages in the future.

 Budgeting can feel difficult because it’s human nature to prioritise short-term gratification over longer-term priorities.
 That’s a scientific fact 🤓

-There are also some ways you can use science to boost your budgeting willpower too.
-See our section on ‘tips for sticking to your budget’ below 👇
+However, there are also some ways you can use science to boost your budgeting willpower too, which we'll come onto later in the article...

 How to budget with the '50/30/20 Rule'